 One other important connection worth noting.
 Ezekiel and Jeremiah foretold that God’s judgments would come upon Jerusalem from out of the north.
 Daniel likewise foretells of a king of the north who will overrun God’s decorated land during the climatic time of the end.
 Also, during the time of the end, the king fierce in countenance directs his world conquest in all directions, except the north, indicating that he also attacks from out of the symbolic north.
 Ezekiel likewise prophesied of a symbolic Gog attacking God’s sanctuary from out of the remotest parts of the north during the final part of the days.
-Isaiah also depicts God’s avenger as a smoke from the north.
-Lastly, the locust, caterpillar and cockroach onslaught that is destined to devour the world is also called “the northerner.”
+Isaiah also depicts God’s avenger as smoke from the north.
+Lastly, the symbolic locust onslaught that is destined to devour the world is also called “the northerner.”

 All of these entities attacking from the north symbolize the same thing.
 Putting these pieces of the prophetic puzzle together reveals that the 13th chapter of Isaiah is depicting Babylon, not as the world empire of false religion, but as the short-lived eighth king of Revelation, symbolized as the seven-headed scarlet-colored beast from the abyss; which, to be sure, will initially have the harlot of Babylon seated upon it, but as part of its world-wrecking work in behalf of Jehovah, will ultimately devour her.